Divorce

 Is divorce coaching legally recognised in the UK?

-Divorce coaching is not a regulated legal service.
-A divorce coach does not provide legal advice.
-Instead, they offer practical, emotional divorce support, often alongside solicitors or mediators.
+Divorce coaching is not a regulated legal service and does not replace legal advice.
+A divorce coach offers practical and emotional support during separation, often alongside solicitors or mediators.

 Can divorce coaching help with an amicable divorce?